 Pregnancy was tough, and if it wasn’t, then wait until your baby comes.

-You’ll be showing your strength and love every day, save it because you’ll need it.
+You’ll be showing your strength and love every day.

 TRY to go natural if you want to, and if you can’t, don’t beat yourself up!